Health and Social Care

 Students have five lessons each week for this programme, plus an expectation of homework as directed.

-What is learnt is stated below and all these areas can be applied to many career choices:
+The focus of knowledge and skills development, stated below can be applied to many career choices:

 - How to communicate effectively